senadmd/RetrovirusIntegrationDatabaseParser/README.md

 The generation of following files requires a *positions.txt* generated using option 1.

 *Training set files*
-- DNAString.txt - DNA String containing 100bp of nucleotides before the insert position and 100 bp after insert position concatenated.
+- DNAString.txt - DNA String containing 100 bp of nucleotides before the insert position and 100 bp after insert position concatenated.
 - inserts.txt - Comma-separated string of DNA positions one-hot encoded for each possible nucleotide.
 The 200 bp of DNA has been converted to one-hot comma-separated string containg the possible nuclotides (A,C,G,T) in order.
-For each row, the first 200 one-hot encoded values are for A, then the next 200 values are for C, then for G, and at last for T.
+For each row, the first 200 one-hot encoded values are for A (first channel), then the next 200 values are for C (second channel), then for G (third channel), and at last for T (fourth channel).
+The one-hot translation is decribed below in the section *One-Hot encoding table for DNA strings*.
 - labels.txt - Label indicating a true (1) or false (0) integration event.
 For every true integration event, a false, randomly sampled false integration event is generated.

 *Validation set files - same format as above but generated separately for the validation data*